pesho-ivanov/celldive/README.md

 ## Contributions

-Pesho Ivanov:
+Pesho Ivanov (advisor Martin Vechev), Software Reliability Lab, ETH Zurich:
 * code and execution
 * alpha and beta chain language rules for specifying clones
 * bipartite graph with cells as edges

-Participation in meetings:
-* Yun-Tsan, Desislava Ignatova, Pirmin Schmid, Martin Vechev, Emmanuella Guenova

-Data used to produce [example/](example/):
+Data used to produce [example/](example/), Department of Dermatology, University Hospital Zurich:
 * Yun-Tsan, Desislava Ignatova, Emmanuella Guenova

 Note: The code has been written in 2017--2018 so it may be outdated.